leighs-hammer/browsersync-themekit/readme.md

 ## NOTES:

-1. This package is not supported by either Shopify or Browser-sync this is purelyt a helper for people needing livereload while developing shopify themes.
+1. This package is not supported by either Shopify or Browser-sync this is purely a helper for people needing livereload while developing shopify themes.
 2. This package has browsersync as a dependency not a peer dependency, this is to allow running via `npx`

 # TLDR